Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Methodology

 In this section, we derive the polarization image formation process and explain why polarization images contain rich information to complement RGB images for semantic segmentation.
 Then, we make a brief introduction of our integrated multimodal sensor and the novel RGB-P dataset.
 Finally, we present the Efficient Attention-bridged Fusion Network (EAFNet) for polarimetry-based multimodal scene perception.

-\subsection{Polarization Image Formation}
+\subsection{Polarization image formation}

-Polarization is a significant attribute of objects, which can represent the surface material's optical characteristics.
-Reflection and refraction occurs when light is illuminated at the interface of two media.
-Both the reflected and refracted light have a certain degree of polarization.
-The polarized light can be orthogonally decomposed into two directions, both at a linear polarization state.
-We illustrate the importance of polarization according to the Fresnel equation:
+\YKL{Polarization is a significant characteristic of electromagnetic waves.
+When optical flux is incident upon a surface or medium, three processes occur: reflection, absorption and transmission.
+Analyzing the polarization of reflected light is possible to determine the optical proprieties of a given surface or medium.} We illustrate the importance of polarization according to the Fresnel equation:

 where \textit{r$_{s}$} and \textit{t$_{s}$} are the reflected and refracted portion of incoming light, the subscript label \textit{s} and \textit{p} represent perpendicular polarization and parallel polarization, \textit{n$_{1}$} and \textit{n$_{2}$} are refractive indexes of the two media material, and the \textit{$\theta_{i}$} and \textit{$\theta_{t}$} are the angle of incident light and refracted light, respectively.
 Inferred from Eq.
 (1), we find that the surface material's optical characteristics can affect the intensity of the two orthogonally polarized light.
 Therefore, the orthogonally polarized light can partially reflect the surface material.